-Free trees for Canadian Campers in 2016!
+Free trees for Canadian summer campers in 2018!

 “Wenonah has been participating in this program for a few years now, and we love it.
 It provides our campers with astronger appreciation for the surrounding nature and our site.
 As well, allows us to regenerate areas of ourcamp that have been depleted by various activity.” – Geoffrey Williamson, Assistant Director, Camp Wenonah.

 Andrea Koehle Jones, Charitree’s executive director, is a former Camp Mi-A-Kon-Da Program Director and she has a special place in her heart for summer camps.
 She says summer camps offer children unparalleled opportunities to switch off screens, live outside and connect with nature on a deeper level.
 She says the seeds of The Charitree Foundation were born during her unforgettable days at a girl’s summer camp on a tiny tree-topped island in Northern Ontario.

 As always, the Charitree Foundation tree planting program is open to all Canadian Camping Association camps in 2018, including those that planted trees in previous years.

 For the tenth year, CCA partners with Andrea Koehle Jones, Executive Director, ChariTree Foundation, to offer free seedlings to all Canadian camps.
 Planting a tree is a powerful way to teach campers that they can make a difference to their campsite and to the environment.

 This program is open to all Canadian camps, including camps that planted trees in previous years.
 We urge all camps to participate and to benefit from this great program.